Jomiri/pyfiberamp/README.rst

     result.plot_amplifier_result()

 The script plots the power evolution in the amplifier and the amplified spontaneous emission (ASE) spectra.
-The co-propagating pump is absorbed in the first ~1.8 m after which the signal starts to be reabsorbed by the fiber.
+The co-propagating pump is absorbed in the first ~1.8 m while the signal experiences gain.
+When the pump has been depleted, the signal starts to be reabsorbed by the fiber.
+This design is not perfect 1) because the fiber is too long and
-This design is not perfect first because the fiber is too long and second because the input signal is too weak to saturate the gain at the start of the fiber.
+2) because the input signal is too weak to saturate the gain at the start of the fiber.

 .. image:: images/readme_power_evolution.png
     :align: center